icecreammatt/class-website-template/content/review.md

 * What kind of standard output will this `2>` redirect?

 * What is the difference between these redirection operators `>` and `>>`?

 * What is the output of this command with the sample input:
 `cat sample.txt | awk '{ print $3 }' | sort | uniq`

-* What command allows you to view your current directory?

 Sample Input: